dhis2/training-docs/content/design_for_data_use/tg_sharing.md

 With the prep taken care of, you can then alternate between the explanation and showing what the user can do (similar to demo 1 but now with the maintenance explanation) while showing the sharing settings.
 This will allow the user to see how certain sharing settings are reflected within DHIS2

-Next, go to dataset management and open the sharing dialog for the dataset EMIS - Primary Termly Tool.
+Next, go to dataset management and open the sharing dialog for the HIV Monthly data set.

 ![termly-sharing](images/sharing/termly-sharing.png)